Functional hypothalamic amenorrhea: Reproductive

 FHA can have long and short term consequences in a patient's reproductive development and fertility.
 Anovulation and amenorrhea is the characteristic feature of FHA.
 If hypoestrogenism and impaired HPO axis occurs during puberty, primary amenorrhea occurs.
 If the impairment occurs after puberty, secondary amenorrhea occurs, which is more common.

 On a physical exam, FHA presents with delayed development, with patients halted in the secondary and tertiary sex characteristics of the pubertal stage before they developed FHA.
 The severity of the symptoms depends on the duration and severity of hypoestrogenism.

 In adolescents, FHA presents with delayed menarche and non-specific development of pubertal stages, and underdevelopment of secondary and tertiary sex characteristics.
 In adult women, FHA can lead to atrophic changes, such as lack of cervical mucus, thinning of vaginal epithelium, and uterine muscle atrophy (hypoplasia), which can lead to painful intercourse (dyspareunia).

 Because anovulation is a characteristic feature, patients often suffer from infertility.
-When diagnosing individuals with FHA it is important to do so while taking prior menstrual disorders into consideration.
-Patients with a history of, or who currently have, FHA, who become pregnant, require extra care and monitoring during pregnancy to avoid the increased risks of inadequate weight gain, intrauterine fetal growth restrictions, miscarriage, and/or preterm labor.
+When diagnosing individuals with FHA, it is important take prior menstrual disorders into consideration.
+Patients with a history of, or who currently have, FHA and become pregnant require extra care and monitoring during pregnancy to avoid the increased risks of inadequate weight gain, intrauterine fetal growth restrictions, miscarriage, and/or preterm labor.